hpe-container-platform-community/hcp-demo-env-aws-terraform/README-AD.md

 Two AD users were created automatically when the enviroment was provisioned:

-- ad_user1 in the "Users" group
+- ad_user1 in the "Users" group with password = Passw0rd
-- ad_admin1 in the "Administrators" group
+- ad_admin1 in the "Administrators" group with password = Passw0rd

 #### Adding an AD user